rurban/smhasher/README.md

 TODO
 ----
 Some popular slower cryptographic hashes or more secure hashes are still missing.
-SipHash, universal hashing, BLAKE2, bcrypt, scrypt.
+Universal hashing, BLAKE2, SHA-2, SHA-3.

-The attacks described in https://131002.net/siphash/ against City, Murmur or Perl JenkinsOAAT are not yet included here.
+The attacks described in [SipHash](https://131002.net/siphash/) against City, Murmur or Perl JenkinsOAAT or at [Hash Function Lounge](http://www.larc.usp.br/~pbarreto/hflounge.html) are not included here.